• Login

 A car can add a ton of convenience to your life.
 It allows you to go wherever you want without worrying about how to get there.
 You’ll be able to drive to the suburbs without requesting an Uber, take road trips instead of flying a plane, and explore your city without looking up transit schedules.
 You won’t live your life at the whim of other companies and drivers.
 Instead, you can simply take off and arrive whenever you want.

 However, before you purchase a vehicle, you’ll need to consider what car is right for your lifestyle.
 While a small electric vehicle may be a great choice for people who are mainly driving on their commutes, it may not be the best choice for road trippers and campers.
 If you’re mainly using your car for road trips, a vehicle with four-wheel drive may be ideal but difficult to keep in the city — which means it might be better to remain carless and rent when you want to get out of town.
+You can find the perfect car for your adventure on Enjoy Travel, the website that lets you compare and book rental cars from hundreds of providers.

 Con: More Expenses